Welcome to the Aurora Area Branch of AAUW

 For more information about the AAUW Aurora Area Branch, email aauwaurorail@gmail.com or visit us on Facebook at AAUW Aurora – IL Area Branch.

-Our branch’s programs, from the monthly Bookin’ It to Lunch Study Group and Movie Group, to the monthly General Meetings, focus on the AAUW Mission:
+Our branch’s programs, from the monthly Bookin’ It Study Group and Movie Group, to the monthly General Meetings, focus on the AAUW Mission:

 Removing Bias from Education